Super Squadron

-Super Squadron is a role-playing game published by Adventure Simulations (Australia) in 1983.
+Super Squadron is a superhero role-playing game published by the Australian company Adventure Simulations in 1983.

 Description

-Super Squadron is a superhero role-playing game system.
+Super Squadron is a role-playing game system in which players create superheroes and then role-play the characters' adventures.

+Character creation

+The origin of each character — Mutation, Alien or Self-Developed — is determined randomly, and this results in the character receiving various superpowers.
+The creation process also generates a background story for each character that might include romantic relationships, marriage and even children.

 The "Rule Book" (60 pages) covers character creation and descriptions of over 75 powers, magic spells, artifacts, encounters, world background, and romantic involvements.
 The "Adventure Book" (24 pages) includes 10 miniscenarios of gradually increasing complexity that teach the GM and player how to play.
 The game comes with a character record sheet pamphlet.

 Publication history

-Super Squadron was designed by Joseph Italiano and published by Adventure Simulations in 1983 as a 60-page book, and a 24 page book of brief introductory adventures.
+Super Squadron was designed by Joseph Italiano and published by the Australian company Adventure Simulations in 1983.

-The second edition was published in 1984 as a boxed set including a 60-page book, the 24 page introductory adventures book, character sheets, and a pamphlet of character outlines to be customised to represent players characters.
+The second edition was published in 1984 as a boxed set including a 60-page book, the 24-page introductory adventures book, character sheets, and a pamphlet of character outlines to be customised to represent players characters.

-The Tome, published April 1985, was a 54 page book of 10 longer fleshed out adventures, large amounts of NPCs, new and revised skills and powers.
+The Tome, published April 1985, was a 54-page book of 10 longer adventures, large numbers of non-player characters, and new and revised skills and powers.

 Super Science, published June 1986, was the final supplement with expanded rules on powers, vehicles and running a space campaign.
-It included a statistics system for plents and civilisations, a large double sided galaxy scale map.
+It included a statistics system for planets and civilisations, and a large double-sided galaxy scale map.